Hot Cajun Crab Dip

-Perfect for a special occasions – crab meat is expensive, so if you’re entertaining for a special occasion, this is the perfect appetizer because you don’t need a lot of crab meat
+• Perfect for a special occasions – crab meat is expensive, so if you’re entertaining for a special occasion, this is the perfect appetizer because you don’t need a lot of fresh lump crab meat

 How to make it

-About the seasonings: if you don’t have garlic powder, paprika or cayenne, substitute these three seasonings with 1 1/2 teaspoons of Cajun seasoning, Creole seasoning or Old Bay seasoning.
-(I used Tony Chachere Cajun and Creole seasonings; Creole is hotter than Cajun, so if you don’t want a spicy cajun crab dip on your pastry, use the Cajun or Old Bay seasoning.)
+• About the seasonings: if you don’t have garlic powder, paprika or cayenne, substitute these three seasonings with 1 1/2 teaspoons of Cajun seasoning blend, Creole seasoning or Old Bay seasoning.
+(I used Tony Chachere Cajun and Creole seasonings; Creole is hotter than Cajun, so if you don’t want a spicy cajun crab dip, use the Cajun or Old Bay seasoning.)

-Serve these warm or at room temperature – again, there’s no mayonnaise or sour cream, so they will hold up well
+• Serve this creamy dip warm or at room temperature – again, there’s no mayonnaise or sour cream, so it will hold up well.

-I don’t use a lot of salt in my recipes, so…if you find this needs a little salt, you can either sprinkle a little Kosher salt, Parmesan and add a few drops of lemon juice to the finished crab puff
+• I don’t use a lot of salt in my recipes, so…if you find this needs a little salt, you can either sprinkle a little Kosher salt, Parmesan and add a few drops of lemon juice to the finished crab dip

 Make ahead